padrino/padrino-docs/guides/03_features/02_padrino-admin.html.md

 point your web browser to <http://localhost:3000/admin> and log in with your admin account credentials.

-If you need to create some sort of "scaffold" (basic CRUD actions) create a _model_, migrate your database, generate your scaffolding folder structure and views and add those to your admin section by running this series of commands:
+If you need to create a "scaffold", (basic CRUD actions) create a _model_, migrate your database, generate your scaffolding folder structure and views and add those to your admin section by running the following commands:

 ```shell
 $ padrino g model post title:string body:text